dyarawilliams/100-days-of-code/r1-log.md

 ### R1D70
 Completed 91% of Basic Javascript on freeCodeCamp, and honestly I completed 1% today because I did not remember how recursion works so I had to read on that.

+### R1D71
+Continued working on Basic Javascript on freeCodeCamp.